faerber-lab/SemRepo/README.md

 2. **Query Services**: The dataset is hosted in a public triple store with SPARQL endpoint at https://semrepo.org/sparql.

 3. **Open-source Pipeline**: We release the full source code for the knowledge graph construction and automatic interlinking, enabling future extensions of SemRepo.
+4. **URI resolution** of the SemRepo Knowledge Graph within the Linked Open Data Cloud.

 ## Ontology Modeling